-Ever wondered about the little devices that you see in your favorite calligrapher’s photographs?
+Have you ever wondered about the curious devices that you see in your favorite calligrapher’s photographs?
 Maybe you were curious about that little mechanism peeking out of the blurry background in a picture from your favorite writing manual?
 If so, you and I have something in common!
 There are hundreds of articles talking about which nib to buy, or where to find paper that won’t bleed, but there isn’t much around about sharing the more esoteric tools used by professional scribes from around the world.

 Here’s a peek into five unique tools that have been integral to my calligraphy business over the last year.

 - A Ruling Pen (not a folded, automatic, or plate pen—they’re different)